chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 }
 ```

-### mapper
+### Mapper

 Inside `src/` or `mapping/` you add the handler function.
-Handler functions are functions that trigger once an event has been called example
+Handler functions trigger once an event has been called, for example.

 ```
 // PairCreated is an event inside the smart contract